nithinhm/vtu-marks-scraper-analyzer/README.md

 pip install -r requirements.txt
 ```

-4. Run the application using Python:
+4. Run the application using Python (and similarly for the other app):

 ```
 python "vtu marks scraper app by nithinhm - GUI.py"